senoni-research/timesfm/quantile.md

 **"Inventory planning rewards clarity more than cleverness."**

 Quantile forecasts contribute to that clarity by explicitly showing the range of demand outcomes and aligning decisions (service levels, safety stocks) with quantifiable probabilities.

+Note on compute: enabling the quantile head adds some overhead (extra output tensor and parameters).
+If throughput matters, emit only the quantiles you need or limit to critical SKUs.
+TimesFM 2.5 remains efficient enough for portfolio‑scale use.

 ## References